 You have one chance to make a first impression.
 You can get a good haircut, spritz a lovely aftershave, and have the trendiest outfit.
 But if you don’t know how to iron a shirt, it says that you don’t know how to present yourself.

-With these fool-proof tips on ironing a shirt, you will come across sophisticated and put together.
-So, whether you’re going on a first date, going for a job interview, or just hanging out with friends, take a few minutes to iron your shirt properly.
+With these fool-proof ironing tips, you will come across as sophisticated and put-together.
+Whether you’re going on a first date, attending a job interview, or just hanging out with friends, take a few minutes to iron your shirt correctly.

 How to Iron a Shirt Easily